-What to Watch For
+What to watch for

-What to Do
+What to do

-Always call your baby’s doctor or health care provider if you notice any of the signs of jaundice.
-In some cases, jaundice may be severe and may threaten a baby’s health.
-Your health care provider may recommend the following:
+Always call your baby’s health care provider if you see any of the signs of jaundice.
+In some cases, it may be severe and may threaten a baby’s health.
+Your health care provider may recommend:

 Breastfeeding your baby often.
 This means at least 8 to 10 times every 24 hours.
 If you are not breastfeeding, talk with your baby's health care provider about how much formula you should feed your baby.